 Lucerys Velaryon and his dragon Arrax were killed at Storm's End by Aemond Targaryen and Vhagar.
 In retribution, Daemon sent two thugs named Blood and Cheese to kill Prince Jaehaerys Targaryen.
 The war turned bloody from this point onward.

-Battle of Rook's Rest
+Sack of Duskendale and Battle of Rook's Rest

 Aegon named Criston Cole, the Commander of his Kingsguard, as his new Hand because of Otto Hightower's delays.
 They sacked Duskendale and set a trap at Rook's Rest.
 Cole fought against Rhaenys Targaryen and her dragon, Meleys, until Aegon's dragons arrived.
 Rhaenys and her Meleys were slain.
 Aegon was severely wounded and Prince Aemond took over as regent while he recovered for the year.